Agriculture, Water and the Environment

 Through the Further Support of the Australian Dairy Industry election commitment, the Australian Government is providing $950,000 over three years from 2019-20 for measures to increase the sustainability of dairy farmers, and provide them with greater transparency and more say over how they sell their milk.

-The measures includes: investigating and supporting new marketing and trading options; real-time, secure and transparent payments to farmers to assist with cash flow and business planning; the development of business calculators to allow farmers to capture their production costs and compare them against different processors’ payment structures; and an industry-agreed template for a short-form milk agreement that incorporates the requirements of the Mandatory Dairy Code of Conduct.
+The measure includes: investigating and supporting new marketing and trading options; real-time, secure and transparent payments to farmers to assist with cash flow and business planning; the development of business calculators to allow farmers to capture their production costs and compare them against different processors’ payment structures; and an industry-agreed template for a short-form milk agreement that incorporates the requirements of the Mandatory Dairy Code of Conduct.

 The measures are being delivered through Australian Dairy Farmers and Dairy Australia.